 Negative Reasons to Move Your Site

-Re-branding Required: Entrepreneurs often find that as their business grows it diverts from the intended goals.
-Whether it’s the outcome of a brilliant idea or it just happened on its own, if this new diversion is positive (financially speaking) it could mean that there’s some serious re-branding required.
+Re-branding Required: Entrepreneurs often find that it diverts from the intended goals as their business grows.
+Whether it’s the outcome of a brilliant idea or it just happened on its own, if this new diversion is positive (financially speaking), it could mean some serious re-branding is required.
 You’ll want new everything for your new idea – new name, new domain, new logo.

-Spam Penalties: Sometimes situations take for the worse due to negligence and Google slams your site down with a horde of spam penalties.
+Spam Penalties: Sometimes situations worsen due to negligence and Google slams your site down with a horde of spam penalties.
 Violating Google’s guidelines is more common than you might think and recovering from its after effects can take ages.
 Website owners with little traffic often choose to move their site to a new domain in such scenarios.

 Regardless of which reason yours is most coherent with, the outcome remains unchanged: You have to move your site.
-Before we delve head first into the tutorial, let’s get some basic housekeeping out of the way.
+Before we delve head first into the tutorial, let’s get some basic housekeeping.

-Before we move on to the tutorial, it’s very important that you create a full backup of your WordPress site.
-This preliminary step falls under best practices of site management and serves a dual purpose – your site will remain safe in case you encounter an error and you’ll have the content you need to move already downloaded (which you’d have had to do either way).
+Before we move on to the tutorial, you must create a full backup of your WordPress site.
+This preliminary step falls under best practices of site management and serves a dual purpose – your site will remain safe if you encounter an error and you’ll have the content you need to move already downloaded (which you’d have had to do either way).

 Creating a backup means that you’ll be downloading your entire site’s content from its respective hosting server(s).
 When I say all of your content, this means backing up two parts of your WordPress website:

 - The Files: The static files create your WordPress site’s skeleton – core WordPress files, theme files, etc. If you don’t back up the static files you’ll have to install a new theme and configure your new site’s settings from scratch.

 - The Databases: Your entire site’s content (posts, pages, comments, media files) and data are stored into databases.
 Backing up the databases is vital if you want to save all of the content on your site.